xianniu-plus/xianniu-plus/docs/en-US/component/notification.md

 ## Basic usage

-:::demo Element Plus has registered the `$notify` method and it receives an object as its parameter.
+:::demo Xianniu Plus has registered the `$notify` method and it receives an object as its parameter.
 In the simplest case, you can set the `title` field and the` message` field for the title and body of the notification.
 By default, the notification automatically closes after 4500ms, but by setting `duration` you can control its duration.
 Specifically, if set to `0`, it will not close automatically.
 Note that `duration` receives a `Number` in milliseconds.

 notification/basic